 Choose a hedge trimmer from a reputable brand that offers a good warranty if you want it to last.
-Additionally, checking customer reviews can give insight into a particular model's lifespan.
+Additionally, checking customer reviews can give you some insight into the lifespan of a particular model.
 However, how well you maintain your hedge trimmer and use it will also affect its longevity.

 Keep these important things in mind to find the perfect hedge trimmer for your home.
 With the right hedge trimmer, you can keep your hedges looking neat and tidy all season long.